-Scott joined the CBS 11 Storm Team in September 2013 from sunny Miami, Florida.
+Chief Meteorologist Scott Padgett joined CBS 11 in September 2013.

 Like many meteorologists, Scott’s interest in weather started at an early age.
 Oddly enough, he had a fear of the weather from the time he was 3 until he was about 12.
-While living in Illinois, Scott and his father, Rick, would sit on the front porch watching the storms roll into his neighborhood.
+Scott and his father would sit on the front porch watching the storms roll into his neighborhood.
 He still remembers watching with amazement at the force of the wind and the intensity of the lightning.
 Thanks to his dad, his fear turned into a fascination, leading him to study meteorology at Western Illinois University, where he graduated with a Bachelor of Science in meteorology and a double minor in broadcasting and math.

-Scott is the proud uncle of three nephews, all of whom live right here in North Texas.
-In addition to spending time with his family, Scott enjoys taking his Shih Tzu, Chloe, for long (well, long to her) walks, working out, collecting cufflinks (he has more than 30 pairs) and dabbling in photography.
+Scott loves being active whether it is in the gym, hiking, running or traveling.
 Scott is always up for an adventure so, if you have something fun you think he should do or a place where he should do live weather, drop him a line!